Analyzing Next-Generation Sequencing Data

 Taking the course for-credit

-This year, there is no option for taking the course for credit at MSU or elsewhere, save by special arrangement with your university.
+There is no formal option for taking the course for credit at MSU or elsewhere.

 Please plan to bring a laptop (Mac OS X, Windows, or Linux are all OK).
 We do not have any additional laptops available this year.